Content Delivery Networks – A Comprehensive Guide for WordPress Users

-All business owners — without exception — want their website to rise up the search engine rankings and gain as much traffic as possible.
-And nowadays, in order to rank highly on Search Engine Results Pages (SERPs), websites need to be as fast as possible — which is basically why website loading speeds have become such a big deal lately.
+All business owners want their website to rise up the search engine rankings and gain as much traffic as possible.
+Nowadays, to rank highly on search engine results pages (SERPs), websites need to be as fast as possible — which explains why website loading speeds have become such a big deal.

-One such step in the right direction in the quest for an ever-faster website — for sites with global audiences — is making use of a Content Delivery Network (or ‘CDN’, for short).
+For sites with global audiences, one such step in the right direction in the quest for an ever-faster website is making use of a Content Delivery Network (CDN).

-Starting with the basics of what a CDN actually is before moving on to the subject of how to integrate a CDN with WordPress and finishing up by recommending a few of the best CDNs available, let’s get started…
+In this article, we’ll go through the basics of what a CDN is before moving on to the subject of how to integrate it with WordPress and finishing with a few recommendations of the best CDNs available.
+Let’s get started.

-Now, when a user requests a webpage, each of these elements must be located on a server and assembled into a web page (all on the fly, and a lightning speed!).
-As such, all but the most simply modern web pages don’t actually already exist as preformed things, instead, they’re only created and served up to a user as and when his or her browser makes a specific request to view a particular webpage.
+Now, when a user requests a webpage, each of these elements must be located on a server and assembled (all on the fly, and at lightning speed!).
+As such, most web pages don’t actually exist as preformed things — instead, they’re only created and served to a user when his or her browser makes a request to view a particular webpage.

-The role of a CDN is to store as many of these aforementioned elements on various different servers located throughout the world in order make them as geographically close as possible to actual people requesting them from the server — the idea being that the shorter the distance the information has to travel, the quicker it arrives.
+The role of a CDN is to store as many of these aforementioned elements as possible on various different servers located across the world.
+This is to make them as geographically close to the people requesting them from the server as possible — the idea being that the shorter the distance the information has to travel, the quicker it will arrive.

-What’s more, CDNs are also able to compress certain page elements or bundle them together into fewer packages, which results in less back-and-forth between browsers and servers, which, again, leads to quicker load times.
+What’s more, CDNs are also able to compress certain page elements or bundle them together into fewer packages, which results in less back-and-forth between browsers and servers, and again leads to quicker load times.

-When using a CDN, when a visitor requests a webpage from your website, any static elements within the webpage are served to his or her browser from the server that is closest to his or her actual location.
+When using a CDN, when a visitor requests a webpage from your website, any static elements within the webpage are served to their browser from the server that’s closest to their actual location.

 The Benefits of Using a CDN